 GeneCards Summary for PKD2 Gene

 PKD2 (Polycystin 2, Transient Receptor Potential Cation Channel) is a Protein Coding gene.
 Diseases associated with PKD2 include Polycystic Kidney Disease 2 With Or Without Polycystic Liver Disease and Autosomal Dominant Polycystic Kidney Disease, Autosomal Dominant.
-Among its related pathways are Cargo trafficking to the periciliary membrane and Organelle biogenesis and maintenance.
+Among its related pathways are Organelle biogenesis and maintenance and Cargo trafficking to the periciliary membrane.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and identical protein binding.
 An important paralog of this gene is PKD2L1.

 UniProtKB/Swiss-Prot for PKD2 Gene

 Functions as a cation channel involved in fluid-flow mechanosensation by the primary cilium in renal epithelium (PubMed:18695040).
 Functions as outward-rectifying K(+) channel, but is also permeable to Ca(2+), and to a much lesser degree also to Na(+) (PubMed:11854751, PubMed:15692563, PubMed:27071085, PubMed:27991905).
 May contribute to the release of Ca(2+) stores from the endoplasmic reticulum (PubMed:11854751, PubMed:20881056).
 Together with TRPV4, forms mechano- and thermosensitive channels in cilium (PubMed:18695040).
 PKD1 and PKD2 may function through a common signaling pathway that is necessary to maintain the normal, differentiated state of renal tubule cells.
 Acts as a regulator of cilium length, together with PKD1.
 The dynamic control of cilium length is essential in the regulation of mechanotransductive signaling.
 The cilium length response creates a negative feedback loop whereby fluid shear-mediated deflection of the primary cilium, which decreases intracellular cAMP, leads to cilium shortening and thus decreases flow-induced signaling.
 Also involved in left/right axis specification downstream of nodal flow: forms a complex with PKD1L1 in cilia to facilitate flow detection in left-right patterning.
 Detection of asymmetric nodal flow gives rise to a Ca(2+) signal that is required for normal, asymmetric expression of genes involved in the specification of body left-right laterality (By similarity).